 The foregoing discussion and tables assume no exercise of any stock options or issuance of restricted shares that will be outstanding immediately following this offering.
-As of July 25, 2007, there were options outstanding to purchase 35,679,411 shares of our Class A common stock with an exercise price per share of \$23.00, options to purchase 365,740 shares of our Class A common stock with an exercise price per share of \$25.00 and 537,676 shares of our Class A common stock deliverable upon the vesting of restricted stock units.
+As of July 2, 2007, there were options outstanding to purchase 35,799,411 shares of our Class A common stock with an exercise price per share of \$23.00 and 452,676 shares of our Class A common stock deliverable upon the vesting of restricted stock units.
 In addition, we expect to grant options to purchase shares of our Class A common stock and restricted shares of our Class A common stock pursuant to the exchange offer.
 The precise number of options or shares of restricted stock to be issued pursuant to the exchange offer will not be known until the pricing of this offering.
 To the extent that any of these options are exercised, there may be further dilution to investors in this offering.
-Based on the assumptions set forth in "The Offering," options for 9.8 million shares of Class A common stock will be issuable with a weighted average strike price of \$14.83 and 4.6 million additional shares of VMware restricted stock would be issued pursuant to the Exchange Offer.
+Based on the assumptions set forth in "The Offering," options for 10.0 million shares of Class A common stock will be issuel pursuant to the Exchange Offer.

-The following table sets forth, as of March 31, 2007, on the pro forma basis as described above, the difference between the number of shares of common stock purchased from us and the total consideration paid by our existing stockholder, EMC, by Intel Capital in its pending investment of \$218.5 million for 9.5 million shares of our Class A common stock, by our non-employee directors from the exercise of options, and by the new investors in this offering at an assumed initial public offering price of \$24.00 per share (the midpoint of the range set forth on the cover page of this prospectus) and prior to deducting the estimated underwriting discounts and offering expenses.
+The following table sets forth, as of March 31, 2007, on the pro forma basis as described above, the difference between the number of shares of common stock purchased from us and the total consideration paid by our existing stockholder, EMC, by Intel Capital in its pending investment of \$218.5 million for 9.5 million shares of our Class A common stock and by the new investors in this offering at an assumed initial public offering price of \$24.00 per share (the midpoint of the range set forth on the cover page of this prospectus) and prior to deducting the estimated underwriting discounts and offering expenses.

-Purchased 1 Total Consideration
+Shares T otal Consideration

-(in t nillions) Avg.
+(in m illions) Avg.
 Price

 Number Percentage Amount (\$ in millions) Percentage Per Share

-EMC(1) 332.50 88.6% \$ 613.1 37.7% \$ 1.84
+EMC 332.50 88.7% \$ 613.1 37.8% \$ 1.84

-Intel Capital 9.50 2.5 218.5 13.4 23.00
+Intel Capital 9.50 2.5 218.5 13.5 23.00

-Non-employee directors 0.12 0.0 2.8 0.2 23.00

-New investors 33.00 8.9 792.0 48.7 24.00
+New investors 33.00 8.8 792.0 48.8 24.00

-Total 375.12 100.0% \$ 1,626.4 100.0%
+Total 375.00 100.0% \$ 1,623.6 100.0%